Rupee Gains 01 Paisa Against US Dollar - UrduPoint

 Rupee Gains 01 Paisa Against US Dollar

-The price of the Euro increased by 25 paisa to close at Rs 330.
+The price of the Euro decreased by Rs1.43 to close at Rs 329.

-The Japanese yen went up 01 paisa to close at Rs 1.91, whereas an increase of Rs 1.20 was witnessed in the exchange rate of the British Pound, which was traded at Rs 381.98 compared to the previous day's closing of Rs 380.78.
+The Japanese yen came down by 01 paisa to close at Rs 1.90, whereas a decrease of 96 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 381.02 compared to the previous day's closing of Rs 381.98.

-The exchange rates of the Emirates Dirham remained unchanged and closed Rs 76.67 and the Saudi Riyal went by 01 paisa to close Rs75.06, respectively.
+The exchange rates of the Emirates Dirham and the Saudi Riyal remained unchanged, and closed at Rs 76.67 and Rs 75.06, respectively.

 Recent Stories